Making the Humdrum Hum!

 THE AFTERNOON DRIVE/EVENING NEWS ANCHOR ON 790/KABC, JOHN WOLF, BRINGS YOUR MESSAGE TO THOUSANDS OF WORKING ADULTS EVERY DAY, CAPTURING THE IMAGINATION OF YOUR PROSPECTS, DURING SHOWS SUCH AS:

 - JILLIAN BARBERIE & JOHN PHILLIPS' THE DRIVE HOME

-- PETER TILDEN; DOUG McINTYRE & TERRI-RAE; AND DR. DREW WITH "PSYCHO MIKE" CATHERWOOD, ON THE DAILY REWIND.
+- PETER TILDEN; DOUG McINTYRE & LEANN TWEEDEN; AND DR. DREW WITH "PSYCHO MIKE" CATHERWOOD.

 The advent of electronic, fast-changing billboards triggered our concept of using them to influence drivers to make split second decisions to tune in to WBAP, such as to hear the latest weather, traffic, news headlines or talkshow guest IMMEDIATELY.
 It would also provide add-on revenue opportunities to sell boards for the same commercials that are running on-air.
 I designed this Powerpoint demonstration, (above).

 While we were preparing a sales presentation while at Administaff/Insperity, I remembered Dale Carnegie saying to show rather than tell, so I came up with this slogan and visualization image piece which became a mainstay.
 Click on the download, below, to see a larger version.

 We produced this spot, (listen above), to show that the new Harley Davidson clothes are good for everyone, bikers...and bikers at heart.